Black Minnaloushe: 2001: three-year-old season

 Murtagh retained the ride when Black Minnaloushe was sent to England for the 156th running of the St James's Palace Stakes at Royal Ascot and started at odds of 8/1 in an eleven-runner field.
 Noverre started favourite ahead of Minardi, Dandoun (Heron Stakes) and Vahorimix, whilst the other runners were Olden Times (Prix Jean Prat), Tamburlaine, No Excuse Needed (Vintage Stakes), Keltos, the unbeaten Malhub and the Ballydoyle pacemaker Darwin.
-Murtagh tracked right at the start to settle Black Minnaloushe at the back of the field on the inside rail as Darwin set a strong pace.
+Murtagh tracked at the start to settle Black Minnaloushe at the back of the field on the inside rail as Darwin set a strong pace.
 The colt moved into contention early in the straight before being switched to the left to make his challenge inside the final furlong.
 In a closely contested finish, he overtook Noverre in the final strides and won by a neck, with Olden Times a head away in third and Vahorimix a further half-length back in fourth.
-After the race Murtagh commented "When I switched him out, I knew he was going to win ... this was a top class race and a top class horse".
-He was also reported as saying "I picked him up in the Irish Guineas but everyone said that was a fluke.
-He's a very good horse, improving all the time".
+After the race, Murtagh commented, "When I switched him out, I knew he was going to win... this was a top-class race and a top-class horse."
+He was also reported as saying "I picked him up in the Irish Guineas, but everyone said that was a fluke.
+He's a very good horse, improving all the time."

-Eighteen days after his win at Ascot, Black Minnaloushe was matched against older horses for the first time and stepped up in distance for the Eclipse Stakes over ten furlongs at Sandown.
-Ridden by Kinane, the colt started the 5/2 second favourite, but, after being restrained at the rear of the field, he never looked likely to win and finished fifth of the eight runners behind Medicean, Grandera, Bach and Tobougg.
+Eighteen days after his win at Ascot, Black Minnaloushe was matched against older horses for the first time and stepped up in the distance for the Eclipse Stakes over ten furlongs at Sandown.
+Ridden by Kinane, the colt started the 5/2 second favourite, but after being restrained at the rear of the field, he never looked likely to win and finished fifth of the eight runners behind Medicean, Grandera, Bach and Tobougg.
 On 1 August, Black Minnaloushe was dropped back in distance and started 3/1 favourite for the Group One Sussex Stakes at Goodwood.
-After being held up in the early stages, he moved up to dispute the lead in the straight before finishing third behind Noverre and No Excuse Needed.
-Three weeks later Black Minnaloushe contested the International Stakes over ten furlongs at York Racecourse and finished fourth behind Sakhee, Grandera and Medicean.
+After being held up in the early stages, he moved up to dispute the lead in the straight before finishing third behind Noverre, and no excuse was needed.
+Three weeks later, Black Minnaloushe contested the International Stakes over ten furlongs at York Racecourse and finished fourth behind Sakhee, Grandera and Medicean.

 On his final appearance, Black Minnaloushe was sent to the United States for the Breeders' Cup Classic over ten furlongs on dirt at Belmont Park on 27 October.
-He was ridden by Murtagh, with Kinane being assigned the ride on the O'Brien stable's main hope Galileo.
+Murtagh rode him, with Kinane being assigned the ride on the O'Brien stable's main hope, Galileo.
 Starting a 51/1 outsider, he was always towards the rear of the field and finished tenth of the thirteen runners behind Tiznow.